-Course grades for OMS-I and OMS-II courses are compiled after the end of each course by the course director.
-Within two weeks of the course ending, the course director must report grades to the Chair of the ASC, the Associate Dean of Academic Affairs, and the Office of the Registrar.
-Course directors must consistently report letter and percentage grades across all OSU-COM-endorsed platforms and ensure those grades are accessible to students and student advisors within the two-week deadline.
+Course grades for OMS-I and OMS-II courses are compiled after the end of each course by the Course Director.
+Within two weeks of the course ending, the Course

+Director must report grades to the Chair of the ASC, the Associate Dean of Academic Affairs, the Associate Dean of Curriculum, and the Office of the Registrar.
+Course Directors must consistently report letter and percentage grades to the OSU-COM learning management system and ensure those grades are accessible to students and student advisors within the two-week deadline.
 Course grades for OMS-III and OMS-IV courses are specified in the Clerkship Rotation Handbook.